nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Step 7: `ReviseCommand#addHistory` will call `Storage#createHistory` and `Storage#saveHistory` to keep a record of the chapter revised so that the user can look back next time.

-The following sequence diagram shows how the Revise feature works:
+The following sequence diagram shows how the revise feature works:
 ![Sequence Diagram of Revise](UML/revise_seq_diagram.png)

 ### 4.5.
 Scheduler Feature